clojure-emacs/cider/refcard/README.md

 You can find installation instructions for `pdflatex` on all major operating systems [here](https://www.latex-project.org/get/).

 The card is curated by hand, so when you change CIDER's keybindings please update it to match.
+The manual's [Keybindings](../doc/modules/ROOT/pages/keybindings.adoc) reference mirrors this card, so keep the two in sync.